 (A single GEM well can yield multiple physical libraries: one Gene Expression library and one or more Feature Barcode libraries.
 The example below has one Gene Expression library.)

-The FASTQ files that you have uploaded into your project have automatically been grouped into sets upon upload.
-In order to determine which pipeline is appropriate for your data, you must specify the library or feature type corresponding to the FASTQ sets that you are analyzing.
+The FASTQ files uploaded into your project have automatically been grouped into sets upon upload.
+To determine which pipeline is appropriate for your data, you must specify the library or feature type corresponding to the FASTQ sets that you are analyzing.

 You may assign values one at a time using the dropdown selectors contained in each row of the table, highlighted in the screenshot below.